 This is expressed as a maximum and minimum dimensional limit for the part.
 Parts are considered to be within the tolerance if their dimensions fall between these limits.
 If the part’s dimensions fall outside of these limits, however, these parts are outside the acceptable tolerance and considered unusable.

 For designers, determining the appropriate tolerances for a part is an essential task in preparing a design for an order.
 However, it can be difficult to determine appropriate tolerances for a part, especially parts that are made of non-metallic substances.
-To develop appropriate machining tolerances for your designs, understanding standard machining tolerances and the tolerances that certain materials and machining processes are capable of will be essential.
+To develop appropriate machining tolerances for your designs, understanding standard manufacturing tolerances and the tolerances that certain materials and machining processes are capable of will be essential.
 For this reason, we’ve created some machining tolerance guidelines to help you determine machining tolerances for your nonmetallic parts

 Machining tolerance is defined as the total amount a specific dimension is permitted to vary from the given value.
 This can be expressed in a few different ways: